 Most teachers approach planning as if each week requires a fresh start.
 New lessons, new formats, new materials, new decisions about structure and sequence.
 This approach feels thorough.
 In reality, it is one of the most significant sources of teacher workload in the profession.

-The most organized teachers do the opposite.
-They make the structural decisions once — how the literacy block runs, how math centres operate, what the daily routine looks like — and then they work within that structure every week.
+Ignited Teaching members do the opposite.
+Inside the membership, the structural decisions are already made — how the literacy block runs, how math centres operate, what the daily routine looks like — so you work within that structure every week instead of redesigning it.
 The content changes.
 The topics evolve.
 But the shape of the day stays the same.
 That consistency is what makes everything easier.

 They Have a Plan for the Full Year, Not Just the Next Week